top of page

 THE EVIDENCE

-In a study where 50 men were given either four cups of coffee per day for three days, or four cups of an equal amount of water per day for three days, there were no differences in total body water content from the beginning to the end of either trial, or between trials (3).
-In a larger analysis of 28 investigations (including a total of 379 individuals) where caffeine was consumed as the intervention, the combined result showed that while caffeine did produce a small increase in urine (+109 millilitres, or +16%) compared to non-caffeine conditions, the results were not consistent across trials, and whether this would be enough of an effect to cause dehydration is unlikely (1).
+In a study where 50 men were given either 4 cups of coffee per day for 3 days, or 4 cups of an equal amount of water per day for 3 days, there were no differences in total body water content from the beginning to the end of either trial, or between trials (3).
+In a larger analysis of 28 investigations (including a total of 379 individuals) where caffeine was consumed as the intervention, the combined result showed that while caffeine did produce a small increase in urine (+109 millilitres, or +16%, on average) compared to non-caffeine conditions, the results were not consistent across trials, and whether this would be enough of an effect to cause dehydration is unlikely (1).
 However, when the authors dug a little deeper, they noticed that this effect was much more pronounced in females, but seemed to disappear altogether when caffeine was consumed during exercise (1).
-It must be noted that the amount of caffeine consumed in these studies was quite large, with the median dose being 300 milligrams—the amount provided by roughly four cups of coffee.
+It must be noted that the amount of caffeine consumed in these studies was quite large, with the median dose being 300 milligrams—the amount provided by roughly 4 cups of coffee.
 So the small increase in urine must be interpreted within this context.

-A more recent study showed no real difference between the amount of urine produced after drinking coffee with a caffeine content equivalent to about three cups of coffee compared to an equal quantity of water (4).
-However, when these participants drank coffee with a caffeine content equivalent to roughly six cups of coffee, they produced nearly twice the volume of urine compared to an equal quantity of water (4).
-Keep in mind that these drinks were consumed in one sitting, so these results may not translate to the real-world, where no one is drinking six cups of coffee in one go.
+A more recent study showed no real difference between the amount of urine produced after drinking coffee with a caffeine content equivalent to about 3 cups of coffee compared to an equal quantity of water (4).
+However, when these participants drank coffee with a caffeine content equivalent to roughly 6 cups of coffee, they produced nearly twice the volume of urine compared to an equal quantity of water (4).
+Keep in mind that these drinks were consumed in a single sitting, so these results may not translate to the real-world where it is highly unlikely that anyone is drinking 6 cups of coffee in one go!

 Caffeine and exercise and sports performance.